linuxaustralia/constitution_and_policies/constitution.md

 _MemApp-2_: The committee may determine that an application may be made or lodged by email or other electronic means.

-_MemApp-3_: The secretary must refer an application to the committee as soon as practicable after receiving the application.
+_MemApp-3_: The secretary must determine whether to approve or reject the application or refer the nomination to the committee which is to determine whether to approve or to reject the nomination.

 _MemApp-4_: The committee must approve or reject the application.